JuliaDataScience/JuliaDataScience/contents/dataframes_performance.md

 # Performance {#sec:df_performance}

 So far, we didn't think about making our `DataFrames.jl` code **fast**.
+Like everything in Julia, `DataFrames.jl` can be really fast.
 In this section, we will give some performance tips and tricks.

 ```{=comment}